 When the temperature turns cooler, it’s tempting to give up outdoor adventures in favor of cozier, indoor fun.
 Don’t put away your walking shoes just yet.
 Crisp fall days are perfect for a family hike — the air isn’t yet truly chilly and colorful leaves and soft light make for great family photo ops.
-These seven South Sound walks and hikes offer great fall color and are easy enough for even your youngest hikers.
+These seven walks and hikes around the South Sound offer great fall color and are easy enough for even your youngest hikers.

-A hidden slice of nature within a few miles of city hustle and bustle, Swan Creek is full of alder, cedar, and vine and big leaf maples that change to vibrant shades of red, gold, and orange in the fall.
-Children will love exploring the creek and crossing the bridge over it.
+A hidden slice of nature within a few miles of city hustle and bustle, Swan Creek is full of alder, cedar, and vine and big leaf maples that change to vibrant shades of red, gold and orange in the fall.
+Children will love exploring the creek and crossing the bridge spanning it.
 Ours played in the water even during a fall thunderstorm.

 Find it: E Roosevelt Ave. and E. 42nd St., Tacoma, WA 98404.
-Take Highway 167 towards Puyallup; go under the freeway and past the Puyallup cemetery.
-Continue through the light, bearing right on to Pioneer.
+From I-5, exit toward Puyallup on Highway167, then bear right onto Pioneer Way.
 The trailhead will be on your right.

-Length: The Trail from the Pioneer entrance to the southern trailhead is just over two miles, one way.
-We often just wander from the entrance to the creek and the bridge over it, which is under half a mile.
+Length: The trail from the Pioneer entrance to the southern trailhead is just over two miles, one way.
+We often just wander from the entrance to the creek, which is under half a mile.
 It does get wet and muddy, so wear boots.

-Photo ops: Get action shots of water play or the kids walking across the rustic bridge.
+Photo ops: Snap action shots of water play or the kids walking across the rustic bridge.

 Find it: 501 S. I. St., Tacoma, WA 98405.
-From I-5 take the City Center Exit.
-Follow A Street towards the city center and Pacific.
-Take a slight left on to 15th, followed by a slight right on Yakima, and a left on to S I street.
+From I-5, take the City Center Exit.
+Follow A Street towards the City Center and Pacific.
+Take a slight left onto 15th, followed by a slight right on Yakima, and then a left onto S. I Street.

 Length: The loop around the park is just under a mile.
 It’s an easy path.

-While Point Defiance Park is known as the home of Tacoma’s zoo, it’s a huge park with many gardens and an underused network of trails that are worth discovering.
+While Point Defiance Park is known as the home of Tacoma’s zoo, it’s a huge park with many gardens and an underused network of trails that are worth exploring.
+There's even a whole new section with epic slides and views to match.
 Stop at the entrance to look at the changing colors in the Japanese garden by the pagoda.
 Continue into the park to explore one of the trails.
 Here, the fall color comes from vine maples that offer a beautiful contrast to the evergreen lushness of the park’s old-growth forest.
 Be sure to have the kids look up to appreciate the immensity of these giants.
-Children will also enjoy finding other-worldly looking mushrooms and other fungi.
+Children will also enjoy finding other-worldly-looking mushrooms and fungi.

-Find it: 5400 N Pearl St Tacoma, WA 98407.
+Find it: 5400 N. Pearl St., Tacoma.
 Take I-5 to Highway 16 W. Exit at Sixth Ave., take a left, and then a right on Pearl.
 Follow Pearl into the park.
 Follow the signage for Five Mile Drive, and/or stop at the kiosk near the park entrance for a trail guide.

 Length: Five primary trails range in distance from half a mile to just under five miles.
 Park at any pullout along Five Mile Drive to access the trail of your choice.
 Marked posts indicate the route.
-While none of the trails are difficult, all can be wet and muddy, and you may encounter blow downs.
-You can also walk paved Five Mile Drive on Saturdays and Sundays before 1 p.m. when it is closed to vehicle traffic.
+While none of the trails are difficult, all can be wet and muddy, and you may encounter tree blowdowns.
+You can also walk paved Five Mile Drive on Saturdays and Sundays before 1 p.m. and weekdays before 10 a.m. when it is closed to vehicle traffic.

-This quiet park includes 55 acres of natural forest — a mix of evergreen conifers and maples that offer bold bursts of color.
+Quiet Wildwood Park includes 55 acres of natural forest — a mix of evergreen conifers and maples that offers bold bursts of color.
 There are several paths through the park, including some that are paved and have exercise stations.
 All are easy and wide.

 Photo ops: Several rustic picnic shelters and bridges seem ready-made just for posing.

-Length: There is a level, one mile boardwalk with four additional spur trails of just .10 of a mile to 1.5 miles.
+Length: There is a level, one-mile boardwalk with four additional spur trails of just a tenth of a mile to 1.5 miles in length.
 Kids will like the viewing platforms.
 It can get slick and surprisingly chilly here.
-Part of the boardwalk trail closes mid-October to January when it is duck hunting season.
+The last 700 feet of the boardwalk trail close early October through late January when it is duck hunting season.
 Dogs, running and sports are not allowed.
 Read more information on this page.

 Photo ops: Get shots of the kids strolling the boardwalk and looking through their binoculars.

 Trees at McLane Creek include cedar, hemlock and vine maple, which provide impressive fall color.
-No matter how pretty, your kids may take greater interest in the beaver pond.
+No matter how pretty the trees are, your kids may take greater interest in the beaver pond.
 In the fall, you can also spot returning chum salmon.
 Volunteer naturalists are on hand beginning in mid-November.

 Find it: The trail is in the Capitol State Forest, a Department of Natural Resources site, which means a Discover Pass is required to park.
 Take I-5 to Highway 8.
-Take the Black Lake exit and continue west to Delphi Rd.
+Take the Black Lake exit and continue west to Delphi Road.
 Take a right and follow the road to the trailhead.
-Find more info at the WTA site linked above.
+Find more info on the WTA website.

 Length: Just over a mile with a shortcut option.
 There are boardwalks and viewing platforms.